Boston Columbus Day events provide lots of entertainment throughout the 3-day holiday weekend, which always includes the 2nd Monday of October.

 Boston's spectacular Columbus Day Parade features an eclectic mix of marching brass bands, military units and Colonial militias, Italian-Boston organizations, Duck Boat floats, politicians, other entertainers, and even vintage autos.

-It occurs on the Sunday before Columbus Day.
-Check the Boston Events in October page for the exact date, time, and location.
+It always occurs on the Sunday before Columbus Day.

-In odd-numbered years (2013, 2015, 2017), the parade kicks off in Boston and winds through the North End's narrow streets - Atlantic Ave, Hanover Street, Endicott.
-In even-numbered years (2014, 2016), the parade marches down Bennington Street in East Boston, starting at the Dom Savio Athletic Field.
+In odd-numbered years (2021, 2023, 2025), the parade kicks off in Boston and winds through the North End's narrow streets - Atlantic Ave, Hanover Street, Cross Street.

 You can see some of the most breath-taking color in all of New England within an hour or two of Boston - and the easiest way to view the gorgeous leaves is on a foliage tour where someone else worries about the driving!

 More Fall Foliage Tours from Boston